-Dry hopping does not impart much, if any bitterness to your beers.
+Dry hopping does not impart much, if any, bitterness to your beers.
 The hops being added to the cold wort are simply being used to add aroma and flavor to beer.
-These flavors being added are very different from the flavors from the same hop variety when added to the boil or whirlpool.
+The hop flavor being added are very different from the flavors from the same hop variety when added to the boil or whirlpool.

 The Downside of Dry Hopping